brodieaustin/poisoned-well-novel/poisoned-well.md

 Even though she was probably falling under this curse, Manan felt close the Ethne because of it and the though comforted her.
 The distance between them had been painful and awkward.
 Ethne's infantalism had challenged Manan and made her plans more complicated.
 But now were they ever to meet, they could engage each other as something more like equals.
 Strangely, Manan hoped she would get that chance, even though the odds were slim that she would ever see anyone that she knew again.

 Night time proved to be the worse time, not so much for her but for entire crop of slaves being sent across the flat lands.
 The temperatures dropped as soon as the sun fell in the sky.
-Huddled togthere, the slaves in the other cages could only get so warm dressed in their rags.
+Huddled together, the slaves in the other cages could only get so warm dressed in their rags.
 Manan didn't concern herself with the temperature at all.
 The day time heat proved to be more of a challenge for her.
 But by night the exhausted, hungry slaves began their laments and cries.
 Some times they would even send up animal like howls, crowding out the real sounds of coyotes and birds and other creatures.

 Each day it seemed that a fresh body was being dumped by the side.
-Manan began to lose track of how many starved, parked, striken looking faces she saw staring up dead into the sun.
+Manan began to lose track of how many starved, parked, stricken looking faces she saw staring up dead into the sun.
 The other slaves stopped weeping after the third or fourth one.
 In fact, Manan could hear grumbling coming from the other cages.
 A death meant a slow down, which meant more time spent in captivity in this wretched place.
 As soon as the caravan moved on, Manan would look back at the bodies.
 It never took long for the birds to spot the fresh meal and begin their ministrations over the dead.

 ***